nathanww/OpenHaptic/api.md

 loop--the number of times to loop the sequence

-**vibePattern(intensity, timing, loop=0)**

-Executes a vibration pattern on the three vibration motors

-Vibration pattern are defined by two lists, one listig the vibration intensity(0-100 and the other vibration duration(in seconds).
-Each pattern can consist of multiple segments with different intensities.
-For example, the pattern intensity=[0,100,0,100] timing=[0.5,0.5,0.5,0.5] pulses the motor on once a second

-*Arguments*

-intensity--a list of three lists, each of which contains the intensity sequence for one motor

-timing--a list containing the duration of each segment.
-The same timing is used for all motors.

-loop--the number of times to loop the sequence

 **[intensity,timing]=waveSynth(freq,power,duration=1,waveform="sine",lowcut=0,highcut=100, stepSize=0.01)**

 Generates intensity and timing lists to produce a specified waveform.
+This function generates three waves at once (one for each motor)

 *Arguments*

-freq--frequency of the wave, in Hertz
+freq--List of 3 frequencies in Hertz, corresponding to motors 1-3

-power--peak intensity, from 0 to 100
+power--List of three peak intensities, from 0 to 100, corresponding to motors 1-3

 duration--duration in seconds